Key-Shared Subscriptions Guide

 Consumer: Key Filtering

 Key filtering gives consumers explicit control over which keys they handle.
-Instead of relying on automatic consistent hashing, each consumer declares glob patterns and only receives messages whose routing key matches.
+Each consumer declares glob patterns and only receives messages whose routing key matches.

 // This consumer only receives "payment" and "invoice" messages